 MATURATION – The spent yeast settles to the bottom of the tank after fermentation and is let off through a drain valve.
 “Yeast showers” are an infrequent yet amusing by-product of this part of the process – well, amusing for everyone except the unfortunate brewer who has just been coated in ice-cold yeast!

-BRIGHTEN UP – Once aging is complete, the beer is removed from the fermenter and filtered on its way to the bright beer tank.
+BRIGHTEN UP – Once aging is complete, the beer is removed from the fermenter and filtered by centrifuge on its way to the bright beer tank.
 The filtered “bright” beer is carbonated in the bright tank and is then ready for packaging.

 Sip on this: Contrary to popular belief, the exact same beer is used to fill kegs, bottles and cans.
 Some breweries will set a slightly lower level of carbonation for their draught beer but, in all other respects, the beer is identical.
 Any differences in flavour come from the serving technique and factors like temperature, palate and the age of the beer.